awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

-# Viewing CloudTrail Insights Events with the AWS CLI<a name="view-insights-events-cli"></a>
+# Viewing CloudTrail Insights events with the AWS CLI<a name="view-insights-events-cli"></a>

-You can look up CloudTrail Insights events for the last 90 days by running the aws cloudtrail lookup\-events command\. `lookup-events` has the following options:
+You can look up CloudTrail Insights events for the last 90 days by running the aws cloudtrail lookup\-events command\.
+The `lookup-events` command has the following options:
 + `--end-time`
 + `--event-category`
 + `--max-results`